acusti/onscrolling/README.md

 #### `callback` function

 The function to call when the page is scrolled.
+It will be passed the current horizontal scroll position to the callback if listening for scrollX changes, or an array `[x,y]` if callback is listening for any scroll change.

 ### `onscrolling.remove( fn )`